-The annual Lake Singletary Earth Day Cleanup was held as planned on April 24th.
-We had a great turnout and result.
-Thank you members for your support!
+The annual Lake Singletary Earth Day Cleanup was held April 23.
+We had a great turnout and look forward to your continuted support!

 Couldn’t join us?
 You can always help in many ways:

 Consider watering lawns with lake water as a replacement for commercial fertilizer – lake water has many vital nutrients and some people have reported good results.
 Even small amounts of commercial fertilizer leaching in the lake promotes rapid weed and algae growth.

 If you choose to fertilize, always use low phosphorous options – they are more expensive than regular options initially, but pays us back in many ways – including less need for reactive treatments to the watershed.

 Never point grass clippings or leaf blowers towards the lake – that too accelerates invasive species, weeds and algae.